 Ponza is first and foremost a fisherman’s village, and so the cuisine here reflects the bounty that the surrounding sea provides.
 That does not mean it is uninspired though, as the island chefs have found just the right delicious balance between tradition and innovation.
 From creative fine dining, to simple but perfect pizza, these are our picks for the best places to eat in Ponza.

-Bistro, Seafood, Italian, $$$
+Restaurant, Seafood, Italian, Mediterranean

 Don’t be fooled by the casual atmosphere at this spot in the port along the Corso Carlo Pisacane.
 Oresteriais one of the most desirable tables in town.
 TV star chef Oreste and his sommelier wife Valentina serve innovative dishes rooted in tradition like vinegar doused fried anchovies and gnocchi inspired by the Piedmontese dish rich with aromatic sage and garlic calledTonno di Coniglio, with the rabbit switched out for fresh swordfish.
 The wine list is expertly curated with the perfect range of high to low.
 In the winter months, the restaurant relocates to Eataly in Rome.

 Look for the family run Ristorante L’Aragosta in between the island hotspots, Bar Tripoli and Bar Mage Circe in the port.
 A speciality of the house is the carbonara made with local prawns in place of pancetta.
 Classics like the spaghetti alle vongole, marinated anchovies and grilled fresh fish are also delicious choices.
 There is a pizza oven if the kids are tired of fish and pasta.

 Make sure to book a few days ahead at this popular restaurant named after the Greek goddess of the sunrise with sweeping 360 degree view over the port.
 Ristorante Eea’s chef Davide De Luca uses local ingredients like lentils, wild fennel and wild caught Gamberi rossi to create elegant dishes that stay true to their Ponzese roots.
 Spaghetti is tossed with Atlantic horse mackerel and dusted with fennel-scented breadcrumbs.
 The tomato risotto with butter whipped shrimp and basil is sublime.
 Save room for dessert which pleases the chocolate lover, with a rich square of dark chocolate and hazelnuts.
 If you prefer fruit flavors, try the port soaked mango sorbet.
 The wine list has a nice selection of locally produced whites.